 - Insurance Coverage.
 Investment advisors may examine your current policies to identify any gaps in coverage and, if necessary, recommend new policies based on your financial situation.

 - Tax planning.
 Tax planning entails devising strategies to reduce the amount of taxes you may owe.
+Click here to know about some of the tax-saving instruments.

 It is necessary to make sure the financial advisor you choose provides the services you require.